 Looking at the default results, the visual representation is not really applicable, and there aren’t enough results being returned (only 3):

-So, the Sales Team makes some changes to the CSWP properties.
+So, makes some changes to the CSWP properties.

 A couple of notes: